ansible-collections/community.vmware/docs/community.vmware.vmware_host_inventory_inventory.rst

 Synopsis
 --------
-- Get virtual machines as inventory hosts from VMware environment.
+- Get VMware ESXi hostsystem as inventory hosts from VMware environment.
-- Uses any file which ends with vmware.yml, vmware.yaml, vmware_vm_inventory.yml, or vmware_vm_inventory.yaml as a YAML configuration file.
+- Uses any file which ends with vmware.yml, vmware.yaml, vmware_host_inventory.yml, or vmware_host_inventory.yaml as a YAML configuration file.